Marnham, Nottinghamshire: High Marnham power station

 This former power station was located 750 m north of High Marnham.
 The plant was commissioned in 1958, officially opened in October 1962, and closed in 2003 after 45 years of operation.
 An electrical substation remains in operation on site.

 Economy

 Primarily, agriculture is the core usage of the local land within the parish.

-JG Pears is an animal feed and fertiliser manufacturing facility, located to the south of Low Marnham.
+JG Pears is an animal feed, fertiliser manufacturing facility and CHP power plant, located to the south of Low Marnham.

 There are three caravan and park home sites, mainly sited around High Marnham.